 Proper nutrition is an important aspect of any chronic fatigue treatment protocol.
 In order to heal, your body needs to be provided with whole, fresh foods, such as fruits, vegetables, high-quality fats, and protein (in their natural form – free of preservatives and pesticides, and ideally organically grown).
 High-quality vitamin and mineral supplements along with mercury-free fish oil and probiotics help speed the recovery process.
 It is also important to be aware of any food sensitivities or intolerances you may have since these might be a direct cause of or could exacerbate Chronic Fatigue Syndrome.
 Substances such as gluten, dairy, sugar, artificial sweeteners, and preservatives are common sources of food allergies.

 Exercise is an important part of a healthy lifestyle.
-Unfortunately, due to body pain and fatigue, people with Chronic Fatigue Syndrome often adopt a sedentary lifestyle.
+Unfortunately, due to body pain and fatigue, people with such Syndrome often adopt a sedentary lifestyle.
 Incorporating an appropriate exercise regimen should be done gradually, especially for people with CFS.
 We could help you to begin and improve your physical activity and refer you to professional personal trainers or exercise specialists.

 Other factors to consider as we treat Chronic Fatigue Syndrome include your mind and your emotional health.
 In treating Chronic Fatigue, it is important to address the mind and body connection.
 Constant emotional stress drains adrenal reserves and puts stress on hormonal regulation.

 Hormonal imbalances also have a strong impact on Chronic Fatigue Syndrome.
 People with this Syndrome often benefit from psychological counseling, emotional support, and guidance.
-Breathing exercises, Tai Chi, Qi Gong, and mindfulness meditation are also excellent options to decrease anxiety and help deal with the stress associated with symptoms of Chronic Fatigue Syndrome.
+Breathing exercises, Tai Chi, Qi Gong, and mindfulness meditation are also excellent options to decrease anxiety and help deal with the stress associated with symptoms of this Syndrome.